nick-pruitt-003/sqbs-original/README.md

 ## Credits

-SQBS was created by **Chris Borglum, Ben Chamberlayne, and Neil Smith**.
+SQBS was created by **Chris Sewell** and created for Mac and Updated by **Ben Smith and Neil Smith**.
 All original work is theirs.

 This source is archived here with permission from the authors.
-Use is subject to the same terms they have always applied to SQBS: **give credit, don't sell it.**
+Use is subject to the same terms they have always applied to SQBS: **Free Software, this software is not for sale or to be expanded upon without crediting the original authors.**

 ## What's Here